Volunteer Code of Conduct and Policies

 • No soliciting or selling onsite

 • Please stay on task.
 Volunteers are here to serve the community and mission of the food bank!
+If staff have to continue to remind you to be productive and get you to stay on task, you may be asked to switch roles or be asked to not come back.

 • Please leave your workspace tidy and clean when you leave.
 Clean up any messes you’ve made and strive to leave spaces cleaner than when you found them.
+If you are on a closing shift, please plan to stop your task and plan for 30 minutes to clean your area, floor managers can help guide you.

 Safety: